FLT3 Mutation Detection

 - ITDs are reported with a signal ratio and D835 variants as Detected or Not Detected

-FLT3 mutations have been identified in hematologic neoplasms, particularly in acute myeloid leukemia (AML) with an incidence of 20-30%.
+FLT3 mutations have been identified in hematologic neoplasms, particularly in 20-30% of acute myeloid leukemia (AML).
 FLT3 internal tandem duplication (ITD) mutations have been associated with an unfavorable outcome.
-FLT3 tyrosine kinase domain mutations affecting codon D835 are also common (7%) but have a less clear prognostic significance.
-Early identification of these markers may provide better prognostication and aid in the determination of the most effective therapeutic regimen for the patient.
+FLT3 tyrosine kinase domain mutations affecting codon D835 are also common (7%) but have a less-clear prognostic significance.
+Early mutation identification may provide better prognostication and aid in the determination of the most effective therapeutic regimen.

 Indications for Ordering